axibase/atsd/administration/replication.md

 ## Replication for New Tables

-If after updating ATSD, or for any other reason, a new table was created in HBase with the name containing `atsd_` (for example `atsd_new`), execute the following steps to make sure this table is added to replication.
+New tables created in the source cluster are not automatically replicated.
+Configure the replication for new tables as follows:

-> MASTER: the following steps must be executed only on the master machine.
+> MASTER: Only complete this process on the master machine.

 Write the table schema to a file: